 bounds = bounds, # Parameter bounds

-initPoints = length(bounds) + 2, # Initial random points
+init_points = length(bounds) + 2, # Initial random points

-iters.n = 10, # Number of iterations
+n_iter = 10, # Number of iterations

-verbose = 0 # Suppress output
+verbose = FALSE # Suppress output

 )